-5.6 Enclosures
+5.7 Enclosures

 Fit an enclosure to protect the alternator from adverse environmental conditions.
-Make sure that air entering the alternator is of adequate flow rate, free from moisture and contaminants, and below the maximum ambient temperature on the rating plate.

-Make sure there is sufficient access around the alternator for safe maintenance.
+- Make sure that air entering the alternator is of adequate flow rate, free from moisture and contaminants and below the maximum ambient temperature on the rating plate. - The airflow should be modeled to identify and prevent hot air from re-circulating within the - Make sure there is sufficient access around the alternator for safe maintenance.